Nourin04/Iris-Classification/README.md

 ### 🚀 *Outcomes:*
 The results were impressive, with the model achieving a high level of accuracy in classifying the iris species.
 This experience not only honed my technical skills but also deepened my understanding of machine learning and its practical applications.

-I'm excited to continue learning and contributing to more projects during my internship at Bharat Intern.
-A big thank you to the team for their support and guidance!